jonny5203/ASPCourse/README.md

 ## Introduction

-This project serves as a practical guide to developing .NET microservices that interact with a PostgreSQL database.
-We leverage Docker Compose to containerize both the application and the database, streamlining the development and deployment process.
+This project serves as a practical guide to developing .NET with docker that interact with a PostgreSQL database(also in a container).
+I leverage Docker Compose to containerize both the application and the database, streamlining the development and deployment process.
 Key features include:

-Minimal API: A lightweight and efficient approach to building APIs in .NET.
+**Minimal API**: A lightweight and efficient approach to building APIs in .NET.
-Custom Middleware: Demonstrates how to create and apply middleware for tasks like API key validation.
+**Custom Middleware**: Demonstrates how to create and apply middleware for tasks like API key validation.
-Entity Framework Core: Facilitates database interaction and migrations using a code-first approach.
+**Entity Framework Core**: Facilitates database interaction and migrations using a code-first approach.
-Secure Configuration: Utilizes environment variables stored in a .env file to protect sensitive database credentials.
+**Secure Configuration**: Utilizes environment variables stored in a .env file to protect sensitive database credentials.
-Repository Pattern: Implements the repository pattern for better code organization and maintainability.
+**Repository Pattern**: Implements the repository pattern for better code organization and maintainability.
-Dependency Injection: Leverages built-in .NET dependency injection to manage dependencies effectively.
+**Dependency Injection**: Leverages built-in .NET dependency injection to manage dependencies effectively.
-Input Validation and Error Handling: Includes robust input validation and error handling to enhance application reliability.
+**Input Validation and Error Handling**: Includes robust input validation and error handling to enhance application reliability.

 ## Getting Started
 ### Prerequisites